asotog/react-store-builder/README.md

 Actions methods are useful when submitting a form or kind of action where interaction has an interaction, these actions can encapsulate dispatch calls but also api calls so you can wait data to be returned and reflect it into the state

 #### Create actions
-Can be created by using `withActions` (as argument is callback function containing the following object `{ dispatch, state, getters, rootStore }`)  during the store setup:
+Can be created by using `withActions` (as argument is callback function containing the following object `{ dispatch, state, getters, rootStore, dispatchAction }`)  during the store setup:

 ```
 import { todoAPI } from 'app/common/api/todo';